MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/index.md

     - Add Swift dylib dependencies for runtime support.
 Starting from iOS 12.2 and Swift 5.1, the language became ABI (application binary interface) stable and compatible.
 That's why any application targeting a lower iOS version needs to include Swift dylibs dependencies used by the framework.
 Use the [SwiftRuntimeSupport NuGet package](https://www.nuget.org/packages/Xamarin.iOS.SwiftRuntimeSupport/) to automatically include required dylib dependencies into the resulting application package.

     - Add `SwiftSupport` folder with signed dylibs, which is validated by the AppStore during uploading process.
-Using Xcode tools the package has to be signed and distributed to the AppStore connect, otherwise the package will be automatically rejected.
+The package should to be signed and distributed to the AppStore connect using Xcode tools, otherwise it will be automatically rejected.

 ## The Walkthrough